Slomer/FSND-Project-3/README.md

 8. The UI should be fairly straightforward.
 Each company has an expandable menu item and once expanded it's items will show.
 In a desktop environment you can hover over elements to get popup tips on edit functions but they should all work in a mobile or touch environment as well.
 9. If you log out, the edit elements will not show or function but the content should.

+note:  If you do not use the included Vagrant environment you will also need to install the following Python libraries:

+* bleach
+* github-flask
+* dicttoxml

 ##API endpoints
 JSON: http://localhost:8080/company/(company-id)/JSON
 XML: http://localhost:8080/company/(company-id)/XML